Geopolitics, Geoeconomics, and Sovereign Risk: Different Shocks, Different Channels: Data and Measurement

+where the weight vector $\mathbf{w} = (w_0, \dots, w_{27})$ follows a discrete geometric distribution with $\sum_{k} w_k = 1$, assigning higher importance to more recent observations.
+The scheme is strongly front-loaded: approximately 69\% of the total weight falls within the most recent week and over 90\% within the last two weeks, ensuring high responsiveness to recent changes while spanning four complete weeks to equalize day-of-week composition \footnote{The exact weight vector is provided upon request in the replication package.}.
+Once the weighted moving average is applied, the data is standardized to zero mean and unit variance within each country.
+We do not perform outlier treatment, as extreme events are informative signals of exceptional shifts in risk perception.
+The panel is unbalanced; country-specific data availability and percentile distributions are detailed in Appendix~A.

+Our main contribution on the measurement side is the construction of daily, country-level news-based indicators from the \textit{Global Database of Events, Language, and Tone} (GDELT), an open-source platform that monitors broadcast, print, and online media in more than 100 languages \citep{Leetaru2013}.\footnote{An alternative source is the Dow Jones Factiva database, a premium archive widely used in academic research.
+The historical component of the Economic Policy Uncertainty index, for example, is constructed from Factiva news archives.} Following \citet{Bondarenko2024} and \citet{AlonsoAlvarez2025}, we construct all indicators from \textit{local-language} media rather than foreign or global outlets, because local newspapers more accurately reflect how geopolitical risks and policy uncertainties are perceived domestically.\footnote{\citet{Bondarenko2024} show that local-source measures embed heterogeneity in national perspectives and geographic proximity to conflict that global coverage smooths away. \citet{AlonsoAlvarez2025} formalize \emph{bilateral geopolitical risk} and document that local-source shocks have significant effects on domestic financial markets, whereas Anglosphere-media indicators systematically understate local impacts.}

-The second type of indicator combines \textit{News Volume and Sentiment}.
-This approach is used to construct our indices for domestic Economic Sentiment (ECO), Local Interest Rate Sentiment (INT), Geopolitical Risk (GPR), and Political Tensions (POL).
-For these variables, we first compute the average sentiment of all relevant articles.
-This is achieved by scoring the text with over 40 different GDELT sentiment dictionaries, yielding a tone score typically ranging from –10 (highly negative) to +10 (highly positive).
-The final index is then the product of this sentiment score and the normalized news coverage.
-This product is inverted for interpretability, ensuring that a higher index value consistently corresponds to greater risk or more negative sentiment.\footnote{A detailed description of the keyword sets, dictionaries, and construction formulas for all indicators is provided in the Appendix A. The complete set of daily and weekly indicators is publicly available at our online dashboard: \url{https://bigdata.bbvaresearch.com/en/}.}
+We construct two types of news-based indicators. \textit{Coverage-based} indicators measure uncertainty solely through the volume of relevant news.
+For Economic Policy Uncertainty (EPU) and Trade Policy Uncertainty (TPU), we compute the daily share of articles containing predefined uncertainty-related keywords following \citet{baker2016}, divided by total daily news volume.
+Complete keyword lists are provided in Appendix~A. \textit{Tone-weighted} indicators combine volume with sentiment.
+For Economic Sentiment (ECO), Interest Rate Sentiment (INT), Geopolitical Risk (GPR), and Political Tensions (POL), we score relevant articles using over 40 GDELT sentiment dictionaries, yielding a tone score from $-10$ to $+10$, and multiply it by normalized coverage.
+The product is inverted so that higher values consistently correspond to greater risk.\footnote{Detailed construction formulas for all indicators are provided in Appendix~A. The complete set of daily and weekly indicators is publicly available at \url{https://bigdata.bbvaresearch.com/en/}.}